Skip to main content

 How to set a recurrence for a task:

-When a task needs to be repeated, you can set a recurrence period to ensure it is automatically recreated, following to the rule.
+When a task needs to be repeated, you can set a recurrence period to ensure it is automatically recreated, following the rule.

 1 - Open a task and its properties window.